Selling tickets to your events with e-commerce sites (such as PayPal or Amazon Payments) can be a secure way to process transactions online.

 Advance payment: Sites like PayPal are convenient because of their instant transaction processing: you receive a payment when a customer sends it — although you’ll still need to wait a few days to transfer funds from your PayPal to your bank account.

 Event ticketing can offer similar solutions for making sure you get your payment when you need it.
-You can set up weekly payments in advance, or if you use your own merchant account, you can integrate the system to collect payments as they happen.
+Established, well-qualified event organizers can set up weekly payments in advance, or if you use your own merchant account, you can integrate the system to collect payments as they happen.

 Reporting, customer and sales data: You can browse your transaction reports in PayPal, but ticketing systems can export detailed records of your settlements, tickets sold, customer data, social media activity…